barryw/Chess/README.md

 - screenbuffer, colorbuffer: A temporary area to hold data when the "About" menu is displayed.

-- fillmutex, copymutex: Mutex bytes to ensure that only 1 copy/fill operation happens at a time.
-Since we have interrupt and non-interrupt code doing memcopy/memfill, we need to ensure that they don't step on each other.

 - showcursor: Whether to display the cursor to allow input.

 - cursorxpos: Input consists of a 2 digit coordinate for movefrom and moveto (row and column), so this location will either be 0 or 1 to show which field is currently being set.